Practical Travel Productivity Systems for Consultants, Speakers, and Hybrid-Remote Product Leads

 Worked Example: Conference Week with a Friday Client Draft

 Consider a product lead attending a two-day conference while still owning a Friday draft deadline.
-Thursday starts with transit and setup delays, midday is fragmented by unscheduled conversations, and focused drafting is at risk of being pushed late.
+Thursday includes transit, setup friction, unscheduled hallway conversations, and a high risk that drafting gets pushed late.
 In this case, the system works by protecting two focus windows and one reset loop instead of trying to optimize every hour.
-Partial protection beats optimistic over-planning, and you will improve reliability by making those protections explicit before the week starts.
+Partial protection beats optimistic over-planning.
+Reliability improves when those protections are explicit before the week starts.

 Mini-Calendar Snapshot